yard-turkey/aws-s3-provisioner/examples/greenfield/README.md

 ```
 1. Name of the OBC
 1. Namespace of the OBC
-1. Name prepended to a random string to generate a bucket name.
+1. Name prepended to a random string used to generate a bucket name.
 It is ignored if bucketName is defined
-1. the new bucket name which must be unique across all AWS regions otherwise an error occurs when creating the bucket
+1. Name of new bucket which must be unique across all AWS regions, otherwise an error occurs when creating the bucket.
+If present, this name overrides `generateName`
 1. StorageClass name

 **NOTE:** if both `generateBucketName` and `bucketName` are omitted, and the storage class does _not_ define a bucket name, then a new, random bucket name is generated with no prefix.